Is the writing on the wall for the writing on the road?

 In the past couple of months, some interesting things have happened.
 And the interesting thing about them is that, as far as paint is concerned, we may finally be at a tipping point.

 Bus says no

 It said “Nope” to passing up the inside of buses (and, by implication, other large vehicles), despite the fact that – as shown – that’s often precisely where the paint sends cyclists.

-This is the Scottish government telling cyclists not to use the infrastructure it had painted for them, because to do so was unsafe.
+This is the Scottish government telling cyclists not to use the infrastructure it has painted for them, because to do so is unsafe.

 Egg says no

 Next, we had the City of London Corporation and their bizarre egg film, giving us not one but two clearly written and illustrated instructions.